List of Los Angeles Angels minor league affiliates

 The Los Angeles Angels farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are independently owned, while the Angels operate two complex-based rookie level squads in the Arizona Complex League and Dominican Summer League.
+Four teams are independently owned, while two—the Arizona Complex League Angels and Dominican Summer League Angels—are owned by the major league club.

 The Angels have been affiliated with the Triple-A Salt Lake Bees of the Pacific Coast League since 2001, making it the longest-running active affiliation in the organization among teams not owned by the Angels.
-Their newest affiliate is the Tri-City Dust Devils of the Northwest League, which became the Angels' High-A club in 2021.
-The longest affiliation in team history was the 20-year relationship with the Midwest League's Cedar Rapids Kernels from 1993 to 2012.
+The longest affiliation in team history was the 25-year relationship with the Midwest League's Quad City Angels/Quad Cities River Bandits from 1963 to 1978 and 1985 to 1992.
+Their newest affiliate is the Rancho Cucamonga Quakes of the California League, which will become the Angels' Single-A club in 2021.

-Geographically, Los Angeles' closest domestic affiliate is the Single-A Inland Empire 66ers of the California League, which are approximately 28 mi away.
+Geographically, Los Angeles' closest domestic affiliate is the Rancho Cucamonga Quakes of the California League, which are approximately 28 mi away.
 Los Angeles' furthest domestic affiliate is the Double-A Rocket City Trash Pandas of the Southern League some 1774 mi away.

+Current affiliates

+The Los Angeles Angels farm system consists of six minor league affiliates.